sashikaR/jwt-preProcessor/README.md

 to send an HTTP request, this plugin can generate the JWT based on the details provided by the user.
 The JWT token is stored in a Jmeter variable which can use in the following samplers.

- Support:
-      For any issues / bugs or help, please add a comment in [wiki page](https://medium.com/@SashikaR/jwt-generator-for-jmeter-efe7a6e920a0).
+For any issues / bugs or help, please add a comment in [Discussions](https://github.com/sashikaR/jwt-preProcessor/discussions/1).

 ### Step to use JWT-PreProcessor